Step out to enjoy sophisticated cocktails, delicious food and behind-the-scenes tours at any one of these great urban distilleries.

 Head over the bridge to Manly to discover the perfect blend of carefree beach life and urban sophistication – in a bottle.
 At Manly Spirits Co. the team create Australian gins, botanical vodkas and whiskies that are inspired by the surrounding marine environment.
 Key ingredients include Baltic and green juniper as well as sea lettuce, kelp, lemon myrtle and wattle pollen.
 You can visit their tasting room and cocktail bar every Friday from 3-10pm, Saturday from 12-10pm or Sunday from 12-6pm for a tasting paddle or refreshing cocktail.
 Book in for a tour of the facilities to learn about the production or join them for a relaxing session of yoga and gin.
 After your yoga session and gin and tonic, stay a bit longer to enjoy healthy cocktails and tasty nibbles.

 Poor Toms Gin Hall, Marrickville

 Nestled in a quiet street in Marrickville, this distillery is bucking the trend by creating unconventional spirits – and doing it in a neighbourhood known for its craft breweries.
-Stop in at Poor Toms Gin Hall to taste their original Sydney Dry Gin, the 52% Fool Strength gin or the unique Strawberry Gin.
+Stop in at Poor Toms Gin Hall to taste their original Sydney Dry Gin, the 52 per cent Fool Strength gin or the unique Strawberry Gin.
 Truly a boutique operation, these small batch specialties often sell out.
 You can visit the team for a taste or cocktail on Friday from 3pm-10pm or Saturday and Sunday from 12pm-10pm.
 Sundays often have the added benefit of an in-house DJ and sausage sizzle to liven things up.